pstaender/neo4jmapper/README.md

   );
 ```

 You can create open transaction and add statements to aslong they aren't committed.
-The api is self explaining (instead of `Transaction.create` you can use `Transaction.open` to keep the neo4j terminology):
+The api is self explaining (instead of `Transaction.create` you can use `Transaction.open` to follow the neo4j terminology):

 ```js
   Transaction.create(